dotenvx/dotenvx.github.io/index.md

   class="home-design-hero"
   eyebrow=home_hero_eyebrow
   title="Dotenvx"
   description="Designed as a secure dotenv.
-You can encrypt your .env files." visual=home_hero_visual
+You can encrypt your .env files–and more." visual=home_hero_visual
 %}